NLarsen15/OTSOpy/README.md

 ```

 ### Output
 Showing only the cone[0] output containing the asymptotic viewing directions of the input stations.
-Result layout is: filter;latitude,longitude.
+Result layout is: filter;latitude;longitude.
 If the filter value is 1, then the particle of that rigidity has an allowed trajectory.
 If the filter value is NOT 1, then the particle of that rigidity has a forbidden trajectory.
 ```
       R [GV]                ATHN              CALG               OULU                ROME